-- Mass mailing paper copies or emailing electronic copies of notices to the assembled distribution lists of the Division of Housing and local unit of government clerks; - 2) Notices to the various media outlets; - 3) Listening sessions and information dissemination at statewide affordable housing and homeless conferences and other relevant events; - 4) Organizing a webinar; - 5) Posting of public notices concerning the Consolidated Plan on the Internet at the Wisconsin DOA-DOH website; - 6) Online Consolidated Plan survey and comment opportunity on the State of Wisconsin DOA-DOH website.
+- Mass mailing paper copies or emailing electronic copies of notices to the assembled distribution lists of the Division of Housing and local unit of government clerks.; - 2) Notices to the various media outlets; - Listening sessions and information dissemination at statewide affordable housing and homeless conferences and other relevant events. - Posting of public notices concerning the Consolidated Plan on the Internet at the Wisconsin DOA-DOH website. - Online Consolidated Plan survey and comment opportunity on the State of Wisconsin DOA-DOH website.